 The Vehicle Showcase is where you can find information about the RCMP, Coquitlam Fire & Rescue and Tri-City Speed Watch.
 Chances are you might even be able to sit in a vehicle (or at least take photos of your kids beside one)!

 There are two stages where live entertainment takes place on Canada Day at Town Centre Park.
-There is the main Plaza Stage and Meadow Stage.
+There is the main Community Plaza Stage and Celebrate Stage.

 Community Plaza Stage Schedule